eagereyes/eagereyes.org/blog/2008/new-site-features.md

 MattK says…
 >	<p>I like the great work you are doing here - and got excited about the openid.</p>
->	<p>But I think you miss the point on OpenID.&nbsp; I shouldn't have to <em>register</em>.&nbsp; I already did register my openid!&nbsp; If it authenticates, it's me.&nbsp; OpenID is valuable when I can just go to your site, authenticate myself and comment.&nbsp; Having to put in a registration and email and go back and verify that seems silly when I can authenticate who I am, I'm the guy who controls http://www.morelightmorelight.com/id !</p>
+>	<p>But I think you miss the point on OpenID.
+I shouldn't have to <em>register</em>.
+I already did register my openid!
+If it authenticates, it's me.
+OpenID is valuable when I can just go to your site, authenticate myself and comment.
+Having to put in a registration and email and go back and verify that seems silly when I can authenticate who I am, I'm the guy who controls http://www.morelightmorelight.com/id !</p>
 >

 Robert Kosara says…